-- Int.
-888 should provide a complete exclusion for all employers that offer a retirement plan under ERISA and not base the exclusion on the definition of an "eligible employee". - In the alternative, the definition of an "eligible employee" should be amended to conform with the employee eligibility requirements under ERISA.
-Such coordination includes setting the eligibility age at 21 and allowing employers to limit participation in the retirement plan to employees who do not exceed 1,000 hours of service in a year. - The program should automatically exempt-without a reporting requirement-employers that provide a retirement plan to employees in accordance with ERISA.
-We are willing to work with you to provide recommendations, using current available data, that will assist the program in determining which employers already provide a retirement plan, and can base the exemption on ones that exists with respect to the OregonSaves and Illinois Secure Choice Savings programs.
+- The proposed bills should provide a complete exemption for all employers that offer a retirement plan under ERISA and not base the exemption on the definition of an "eligible employee" or "covered employee". - In the alternative to a complete exemption based on sponsoring a retirement plan, the definition of an "eligible employee" or "covered employee" should be amended to conform with the employee eligibility requirements under ERISA.
+Such coordination includes setting the eligibility age at 21 and allowing employers to limit participation in the retirement plan to employees who do not exceed 1,000 hours of service in a year. - Any program created by the proposed bills should also exempt employers that provide a retirement plan to employees in accordance with ERISA from all reporting requirements.

 III.
-ERIC Comments
+ERIC Recommendations

-Int.
-888 should provide a complete exclusion for all employers that offer a retirement plan under ERISA and not base the exclusion on the definition of an "eligible employee".
-ERISA enables employers to tailor voluntary retirements plans that meet the needs of their workforce and sets forth rules at the federal level that employers must follow.
-The U.S. Department of Labor recognizes that "ERISA preempts state and local laws that: (1) mandate employee benefit structures or their administration; (2) provide alternative enforcement mechanisms; or (3) bind employers or plan fiduciaries to particular choices or preclude uniform administrative practice, thereby functioning as a regulation of an ERISA plan itself."1 ERISA's broad preemption of state and local laws that relate to employer-sponsored employee benefit plans is intended to serve as a source of uniform administration.
+The proposed bills should provide a complete exemption for all employers that offer a retirement plan under ERISA and not base the exemption on the definition of an "eligible employee" or "covered employee".
+ERISA enables employers to tailor voluntary retirement plans that meet the needs of their workforce and sets forth rules at the federal level that employers must follow.
+The U.S. Department of Labor recognizes that "ERISA preempts state and local laws that: (1) mandate employee benefit structures or their administration; (2) provide alternative enforcement mechanisms; or (3) bind employers or plan fiduciaries to particular choices or preclude uniform administrative practice, thereby functioning as a regulation of an ERISA plan itself."
+ERISA's broad preemption of state and local laws that relate to employer-sponsored employee benefit plans is intended to serve as a source of uniform administration.
 For employers that operate in multiple states and cities, ERISA preemption is critical to the ability to provide uniform and consistent benefits across an employer's workforce.
-Therefore, ERIC recommends that Int.
-888 provide a complete exclusion for employers operating an ERISA-covered plan.
+Therefore, ERIC recommends that the proposed bills provide a complete exemption for employers operating an ERISA-covered plan.